gao-g/metaphor-in-context/README.md

 Overall guideline:

-- main_XXX.py is the training and testing script for classification or labeling model on dataset XXX.
+- main_XXX.py is the training and testing script for classification model or sequence labeling model on dataset XXX.

-- All main_XXX.py shares the variable naming convection and similar code structure.
+- All main_XXX.py scripts share the same variable naming convection and similar code structure.

-- Directly run main_XXX.py would train a model on dataset XXX, and report the performance during training and the final test performance without early stop.
+- Directly run main_XXX.py would train a model on dataset XXX, report the performance on validation set during training (codes for getting performance on training set are commented out),  and report the final test performance *without* early stop.

 - Default GPU usage is True.
 Change using_GPU to False if not using GPU.

-- To try different sets of hyperparameters, please check comments for details.
+- To try different sets of hyperparameters, please check code comments for detail.

+- Every script contains some codes for plotting the model performance, which are commented out in order to directly run the script in terminal.

+Some details:

+- Note that it takes time to finish 10-fold cross validation on the MOH-X and TroFi datasets.

+- For classification models,  directly running the script is expected to get some numbers that are slightly lower than reported numbers.
+Performances reported in the paper are steadily achieved **with** early stop and additional trainings with smaller learning rate, both of which are **not** included in the scripts for consideration on running time.

+- For the classification model trained on the VUA dataset, the script does **not** report the macro-averaged F1.
+(The script does not preserve the genre of each example, so we write out predictions to compute this measuare separatly with a lookup table.)

+- For sequence labeling models, directly running the script is expected to get results matched with the reported performance (likely to get slightly higher performance; possible to observe some small fluctuations).

+- Please run "mkdir predictions" at the root directory **before** running "python sequence/main_vua.py".
+A "predictions" folder is where sequence/main_vua.py writes predicitions, which is required to complete furthuer evaluations on the VUA verb classification dataset.

+- For sequence labeling model trained on the VUA sequence labeling dataset, the script would report five different performances in the following order:
+    - performance on the VUA sequence labling test set by POS tags regardless of genres
+    - performance on the VUA verb classification test set by genres
+    - performance on the VUA verb classification test set regardless of genres
+    - performance on the VUA sequence labling test set by genres
+    - performance on the VUA sequence labling test set regardless of genres

-## Reference
+## Citation
 ```
 @InProceedings{gao18nmd,
   author    = {Ge Gao, Eunsol Choi, Yejin Choi, and Luke Zettlemoyer},